Hermitian null loci: Abstract

 \section{Abstract}

 We establish a transcendental generalization of Nakamaye's theorem to compact complex manifolds when the form is not assumed to be closed.
 We apply the recent analytic technique developed by Collins--Tosatti to show that the non-Hermitian locus of a nef and big $(1,1)$-form, which is not necessarily closed, on a compact complex manifold equals the union of all positive-dimensional analytic subvarieties where the restriction of the form is not big (null locus).
 As an application, we can give an alternative proof of the Nakai--Moishezon criterion of Buchdahl and Lamari for complex surfaces and generalize this result in higher dimensions.
-This is also used for studying degenerate complex Monge--Amp\`ere equations on compact Hermitian manifolds.
-Finally, we investigate finite time non-collapsing singularities of the Chern--Ricci flow, partially answering a question raised by Tosatti and Weinkove.
+Finally, we investigate finite time non-collapsing singularities of the Chern--Ricci flow, partially answering a question raised by Tosatti--Weinkove.